Saran-nns/sorn/paper/paper.md

 ### Intrinsic Plasticity

-IP update the firing threshold of excitatory neurons based on the state of the neuron at each time step.
-It increases the threshold if the neuron fires and decrease it otherwise.
+IP updates the firing threshold of excitatory neurons based on the state of the neuron at each time step.
+It increases the threshold if the neuron is firing and decreases it otherwise.

 \begin{equation}
 \label{ip}